Shatterstar: Krakoa

-Shatterstar was of the many mutants that joined the mutant nation of Krakoa upon its creation.
+Shatterstar was of the many mutants who joined the mutant nation of Krakoa upon its creation.
 He was seen alongside many other Krakoans grieving Charles Xavier's death at the hands of anti-mutant super-human criminals that had infiltrated Krakoa and killed many of its residents, including Xavier.

 At some point, Shatterstar returned to Mojoworld, becoming the dimension's most subscribed and top-ranked live-streamer.
 However, Shatterstar began to feel trapped by the celebrity status he had created for himself.
 When fellow live-streamer Wind Dancer arranged for her own death to satisfy her fans, Shatterstar secretly informed the Krakoan X-Factor team of her death so they could claim Wind Dancer's body before Arize could produce a clone and force her to resume her stream.
 X-Factor was successful in their mission, but were forced to leave Shatterstar behind.
 They promised to return and rescue him.
 The team eventually made good on this promise coming back alongside the New Mutants and arranging the freedom of all mutants there.
 After this they recruited Shatterstar to defeat The Morrigan, freeing Siryn from her control.

-He was then rewarded with memories of his past, which lead to him seeking Rictor out during the Hellfire Gala, after which they sat on the coastline of the newly created Braddock Isle and caught up with one another.
-The two seemingly got back together after this and he accompanied him on a mission to Otherworld with Excalibur investigating a brewing war, between Merlyn and King Arthur against mutantkind.
+Shatterstar is rewarded with memories of his past, which lead to him seeking Rictor out during the Hellfire Gala, after which they sit on the coastline of the newly created Braddock Isle and catch up with one another.
+The two seemingly get back together after this and investigate a brewing war between Merlyn and King Arthur against mutantkind.